 A thought wriggled into my mind the other day.
 Okay, hold your jokes about how that was a momentous occasion.
 It occurred to me how blogging is like live theater.
 I took a class many years ago and remember when my professor gave us a list of why people go to the theater.
 I think the same reasons apply to blogging.

 Theatergoers want to be swept away.
 The theater can move an audience to tears or make them laugh.
 Through song and dance they can be entertained, momentarily forgetting their own troubles.

 I love reading blogs that convey a message, make me think differently about a topic, or bring a smile to my face.
 Some have been so poignant that I have teared-up or cried.
 Others have been so hilarious that I read them out loud to my family.
 Continue reading →

-I don’t know how I would have gotten through the drama of grade school or high school without my mom.
-After I skipped home from school, she would greet me with a smile, something warm out of the oven for an afternoon snack, and the question, “How was school today?”
-I would plop down at the half moon counter my dad installed in our small kitchen and snatch a warm cookie with its chocolate chips still melting and proceed to recount the trivial events of my day.
-I always had a lot to say as you can only imagine, but she would listen and then give advice and encouragement.
+I don’t know how I would have survived the drama of elementary or high school without my mom.
+After skipping home from school, she would greet me with a smile, something warm from the oven, and the question, “How was school today?”
+I would plop down at the half moon counter my dad installed in our small kitchen and snatch a warm cookie, its chocolate chips still melting, and proceed to recount the trivial events of my young life.
+I always had a lot to say, as you can only imagine, but she would listen and give advice and encouragement.
 Continue reading →